JohanBellander/luma/QUICKSTART.md

 ### Implicit Pattern Identification (v1.1 LUMA-75)

-If you omit the `--patterns` flag, LUMA will automatically select high-confidence patterns based on scaffold heuristics (e.g., detects a `Form` node and activates `Form.Basic`, detects collapsible disclosure behaviors and activates `Progressive.Disclosure`).
+If you omit the `--patterns` flag, LUMA will automatically select high-confidence patterns based on scaffold heuristics. (e.g., detects a `Form` node and activates `Form.Basic`, detects collapsible disclosure behaviors and activates `Progressive.Disclosure`).

+Scoring model (LUMA-117): each suggestion now includes a numeric `confidenceScore` (0–100).
+Auto-selection uses `confidenceScore >= 80` (high bucket).
+Medium (50–79) and low (<50) are reported but not auto-selected.

 ```bash
 # Auto-selects patterns (e.g., Form.Basic) based on scaffold contents